-I was drafted into the US Army during what was referred to as the Vietnam Conflict and served two years at Third Army Headquarters in Atlanta, Georgia, as a data processing analyst.
+I was drafted into the US Army (1966-68) during what was referred to as the Vietnam Conflict and served two years at Third U.S. Army Headquarters in Atlanta, Georgia, as a computer analyst.

 None of the men in my family enlisted voluntarily, but we all served honorably and went back to our civilian occupations after we were discharged.
 Ironically, none of us ever left the states to participate in the action either.

-It’s difficult to put a value on several years of the prime of your life.
-If the noble effort of those called to duty helps to preserve freedom, it’s worth the sacrifice.
-But if the cause is not righteous, it's an abomination.
+It’s difficult to put a value on several years of the prime of your life, but if it helps to preserve freedom it’s worth the sacrifice.

 The following list reflects the number of Americans who gave their lives for their country.